Interior of Lal Qila, a North Indian restaurant in Hell's Kitchen, NYC

 a quiet thunder.

-A modern North Indian table set in the spice routes of Hell's Kitchen — tandoor at 900°F, biryani sealed under dough, cocktails from the bartender's spice cabinet.
+A modern North Indian table on the spice routes of Hell's Kitchen — tandoor at 900°F, biryani sealed under dough, cocktails from the bartender's spice cabinet.

 “A new altar for North Indian cooking.” — The New York Times